ruihukuang/LLM_engineering/week6/readme.md

 Context

 Use files train.pkl and test.pkl to train tranditonal machine models and compare estimated prices and acutal prices to calculate average absolute predition error in terms of price differences.
-The tranditional models include
+The tranditional models include Linear Regression, a Bag of Words model plus Linear Regression, word2vec plus Linear Regression, word2vec plus Linear SVR and word2vec plus Random Forest regression.
+word2vec plus Random Forest regression performs the best among all models, generating the smallest predition price error $97 dollars.

+## day 4

+Context

+Use the fiile test.pkl and frontier models to estimate prices and compare estimated prices and acutal prices to calculate average absolute predition error in terms of price differences.
+The frontier models include Claude, gpt-40-mini, and gpt-40. gpt-40 performs the best among all frontier and traditional machine learning models, generating the smallest predition price error $76 dollars.